GridXSeven/Solid_Software_tes_app/README.md

 # testapp

-A new Flutter application.
+A new Flutter Tap-Tap application.

-## Tap Tap